WandersonSoares00/Check-Time-Sort/README.md

 ## Execution modes:
 The program generetes instances for sorting and runs them for each algorithm.
 Follow the types of instances below:
-- Random: fill the array with random elements.
+- Random: Fill the array with random elements.
-- Worst case: fill the array in a way that leads to the worst case of the quicksort algorithm
+- Worst case: Populate the array in a manner that leads to the worst-case scenario for the quicksort algorithm.
-- Ascending order: generate an instance sorted in ascending order
+- Ascending order: Generate an instance sorted in ascending order
-- Descending order: generate an instance sorted in descending order
+- Descending order: Generate an instance sorted in descending order

 ## Usage